mateusfugita/FTT-Cordova/README.md

 - **Feature 04:** Scryfall API

 ## Run in smartphone
-1. Download the APK file in this repository to your smartphone.
+1. Download the APK in your smartphone.
 2. Install it.
 3. Open the app and it's running now!